thomaseibner/snowflake-provisioning/README.md

 framework for deploying objects with configurable and customizable access roles.
 ![Provisioning of Database, Schema, and Warehouse Objects](images/Diagram1.png) Snowflake supports a highly granular and configurable RBAC[^1] (Role-Based Access Control) scheme.
-The posibilities of configuration are endless and it is almost too complex to understand when you are new to Snowflake.
+The possibilities of configuration are endless and it is almost too complex to understand when you are new to Snowflake.
 `sf_create_obj` aims to provide an example of an implementation that can be easily extended while showing all sql commands used to build out the framework with.
 This also allows for easy integration with [schemachange](https://github.com/Snowflake-Labs/schemachange)/